An exploration of karma – of sorts, through the eyes of the 18th Century justice system. Enjoy – if enjoyment is the right word.

 She would stand, exposed before the mob awaiting their justice.

 When John Binns had stood in the frame for counterfeiting she had been at the front of the queue, a basket of foul offerings on her arm.

 ‘Dirty cheat!’ she’d screeched, hurling a festering tomato at the wretch’s face, watching as it exploded on the bridge of his nose, covering his visage in foul-smelling mildewing slop.

 Had she cared for the nature of his crime?
 No. It had simply been a fun day out, something to while away an hour or two.

 When Alison Haines was pilloried for running a bawdy house, she’d been at the front, too.
 Basket in hand, rotten eggs cupped, ready to throw.

 What would they throw at her in return?
-Not Binns, for he had not survived his time in the stocks having expired when a helpful brickbat knocked out his brains.
+Not Binns, for he had not survived his time in the pillory, having expired when a helpful brickbat knocked out his brains.

 But he had friends in the town and so did Haines along with plenty of others she and the rest of the mob had targeted.

 She was no longer one of the pillory ants, she was their prey.